22 Popular/Critically Acclaimed Movies With Disturbing Flaws

 The movie: Alexandra's Project is a suspense film in which a husband arrives home on his birthday to a trap set by his wife and is then informed, via videotape, that she hates him and has run off with their kids never to return.

 The problem: The movie is infuriating on several fronts, including a string of ridiculous plot holes in which the husband defies all logic in his decisions.
 The real problem here is the wife's actions and motivations.
 She accuses the husband of objectifying her, a point blunted by the fact that she uses her sexuality to manipulate other men into helping with her revenge plot.
 More importantly, her accusations (which don't include adultery or abuse) come as a complete surprise to the husband who evidently had no idea how unhappy she was (he should have figured it out, but still), and her revenge plot is a ridiculous, vindictive overreaction to a marriage doomed primarily by a basic lack of communication that she was partially responsible for.
-If this movie was intended to present a feminist point of view, it fails horribly; the wife doesn't come off as a heroic victim, but as a vengeful, irrational monster, and any legitimate points that could have been made about traditional sexual roles in marriages is lost to a script that was clearly written for shock value more than anything else.
+If this movie was intended to present a feminist point of view, it fails horribly; the wife doesn't come off as a heroic victim, but as a vengeful, irrational monster, and any legitimate points that could have been made about traditional gender roles in marriages is lost to a script that was clearly written for shock value more than anything else.
 On the other hand, if the intent was to provide a paranoid and misleading attack on feminism through hyperbole, then this movie actually deserves far more hate than I already believe it does.
 Either way, this is really, really bad.

 The Artist (2011)